sursh/my-blog-2012-2015/source/_posts/2013-05-30-how-to-get-the-most-out-of-hacker-school-or-anything.markdown

 ---
 layout: post
-title: "How to Get the Most out of Hacker School (and Life)"
+title: "How to Get the Most out of Hacker School"
 date: 2013-05-30 18:52
 comments: true
 categories: [hackerschool]